Anthony Hlynka: Political career

 Hlynka was a strong supporter of Canada's involvement in World War II, and worked with the Ukrainian Canadian Committee to campaign for a "yes" vote in Canada's 1942 plebiscite on conscription.
 Despite their efforts, many ridings with large Ukrainian populations supported the "no" side.

+Hlynka wrote A Struggle for Freemen in 1942.
+(It has been reissued in 2022 as a print on demand product.)